Gamifying Eco-Activism in Kazakhstan

 “On top of the low level of communication between residents and the city administration, there is a lack of centralized information,” Alesya explains.
 “All the necessary information is on the internet, but it is scattered.
 Some information is on the Open Almaty website, some on the city administration website, and some on the website of the police department.
 But when faced with an urgent question, people don’t have time to hunt for answers.”

-To tackle this problem, Alesya and her team at Eco Kultura, supported by Eurasia Foundation’s Civil Society Support Program in Central Asia (CSSP), launched an information campaign.
+To tackle this problem, Alesya and her team at Eco Kultura, supported by Eurasia Foundation’s Social Innovation in Central Asia (SICA) program, launched an information campaign.
 But instead of using traditional tools like news blasts or asking users to navigate automated phone or website directories for answers, Eco Kultura developed an online game, #Gorozhanym.

-#Gorozhanym, or “Precious Resident,” allows Almaty residents to find information, instructions, and solutions to typical environmental issues they encounter in the city, as well as navigate municipal services.
+#Gorozhanym, a melding of Russian and Kazakh that translates to “Dear Townspeople,” allows Almaty residents to find information and solutions to typical urban environmental issues, as well as to navigate municipal services.
 While walking down a virtual street, players notice illegal dumping, air pollution, and other common problems.
 They next choose from a list of solutions, such as starting a social media campaign or talking to government officials.
 Players then receive feedback on their choices, including recommendations for activities and links to local resources.

-What separates #Gorozhanym from other municipal service directory projects is that all information is presented in the form of an online quiz.
+What separates #Gorozhanym from other municipal service directory projects is that all information is presented in the form of a “choose-your-own adventure” game.
 The game makes the process of obtaining information easy, engaging, and understandable.
 Within a week of launch, over 1,000 people had played the game.
 Dozens shared their results over social media, highlighting the game’s relevance and ease of use.
-Everyone who completes the quiz also receives a brochure with links to petitions, eco-friendly lifehacks, and environmental call centers, which also received thanks and praise from users.
+Everyone who completes the game also receives a brochure with links to petitions, eco-friendly lifehacks, and environmental call centers, which also received thanks and praise from users.

 With #Gorozhanym, Alesya hopes that helping Almaty residents protect their urban green space is just the start.
-“My goal is that with #Gorozhanym, players feel empowered to make a positive difference in their community, wherever a need arises,” says Alesya.
+“My goal is for players to feel empowered to make a positive difference in their community, wherever a need arises,” says Alesya.